beeegis/MatlabFinal/README.md

 ![image](https://github.com/beeegis/MatlabFinal/assets/168612604/ff83fef3-1aa8-4404-94c8-b7e1b0961d39)

+  this figure shows the flight trajectory for the limits of variation of the initial velocity and the flight path angle.  the upper limit is shown in green, lower limit in red, and nominal trajectory in black.

   ## Fig. 2: Monte Carlo Simulation
   <2D trajectories simulated using random sampling of parameters, overlay polynomial fit onto plot.>